 - represented lenders in analyzing and making construction and other loans with respect to properties in New York and nationally, including several developments in Hudson Yards

-- represented the Brooklyn Botanic Garden, Lincoln Square Synagogue and the Brooklyn Tabernacle in navigating the Attorney General and Supreme Court's processes to dispose of substantial portions of their assets
+- represented the Brooklyn Botanic Garden, Lincoln Square Synagogue and other not-for-profit organizations in navigating the Attorney General and New York State Supreme Court’s processes to dispose of substantial portions of their assets

-- represented developers of condominiums with affordable components subject to regulatory agreements with various governmental agencies, including 160 Madison Avenue and 250 Ashland Place
+- represented developers of condominiums with affordable components subject to regulatory agreements with various government agencies, including 160 Madison Avenue and 250 Ashland Place

 - represented the purchasers of the top third of the Woolworth Building

-- represented Deutsche Bank in analyzing 75 commercial mortgage-backed securities (CMBS) transactions
+- represented Deutsche Bank in analyzing dozens of commercial mortgage-backed securities (CMBS) transactions